SilenceGeneric/InstacrackSoloMineHack/README.md

-!! important !! **** read HACKERREADME first. you want that up and running before this script is ran, also you should opt fusicate the code so read that file as well"
+!! important !! **** "read HACKERREADME first. you want that up and running before this script is ran, also you should obfusicate the code so read Obfusicate.md as well.
+Then read this read me"
----

 # Instacrack Mining Script